hashicorp/terraform-website/content/source/docs/enterprise/run/ui.html.md

 ## Speculative Plans on Pull Requests

-When a pull request is made to a linked repository, each environment linked to that repository runs a [speculative plan][] and posts a link to the plan in the pull request.
-Members of your organization can consult the results of these plans when reviewing pull requests.
+When a pull request is opened between two branches in a linked repository, TFE runs a [speculative plan][] in every workspace linked to the destination branch and posts links to those plans in the pull request.
+Members of your organization can consult the plan results when reviewing pull requests.
 Speculative plans are re-run if the code in a pull request is updated.

-Due to VCS providers' access controls, this feature only works for pull requests that originate _from_ the linked repository — pull requests that originate from other forks of the repository do not receive speculative plans, since TFE can't reliably access or monitor the contents of those forks.
+-> **Note:** To avoid executing malicious code or exposing sensitive information, TFE doesn't run speculative plans for pull requests that originate from other forks of a repository.

 ## Speculative Plans During Development